 What's the easiest and cheapest way to buy and add Net10 minutes?

-You can buy Net10 refill cards at many stores or click here to purchase Net10 airtime.
+You can buy Net10 refill cards at many stores or online.
 You can also sign up for a monthly no contract plan called Easy Minutes.
-And finally if you're a heavy user you can sign up for one of the unlimited plans or other 30-day plans.
+And finally, you can sign up for one of the unlimited plans or other 30-day plans.

 There are now two kinds of cards.
 You can buy the regular pay as you go cards that cost about 10 cents a minute or the monthly plans cards.
 The minutes from the pay as you go cards do rollover, but the minutes from the $25 750-minute cards do not rollover.
 In addition, you do lose your minutes when you switch from one kind to the other.
 Look at your airtime usage and decide which makes the most sense.